salmaelhajjami/OSBNR/README.md

 ## Usage

-To use OSBNR, import the OSBNR class from the osbnr module and create an instance of the class with the desired number of clusters (k).
-Then, call the fit_resample method of the OSBNR instance, passing in the feature matrix (X) and label vector (y) of the original dataset.
-The method will return the balanced feature matrix and label vector.
+To use OSBNR, you can simply import the OSBNR class from the PyOSBNR module and create an instance of the class with the desired number of clusters (k).
+Then, by calling the fit_resample method of the OSBNR instance, you can obtain the balanced feature matrix and label vector.

-`from osbnr import OSBNR`
+Here's an example code :

+    from PyOSBNR import OSBNR

-`osbnr = OSBNR(k=5)  # Create an instance of the OSBNR class with k=5 clusters` `X_resampled, y_resampled = osbnr.fit_resample(X, y)  # Resample the dataset using OSBNR`
+    osbnr = OSBNR(k=5)  # Create an instance of the OSBNR class with k=5 clusters X_resampled, y_resampled = osbnr.fit_resample(X, y)  # Resample the dataset using OSBNR

+With just a few lines of code, you can easily leverage the power of OSBNR to address class imbalance in your dataset and obtain more accurate results in your machine learning models.

 ## Installation

 To install OSBNR, use pip:

-`pip install osbnr`
+    pip install PyOSBNR

 ## License